lealceldeiro/gms/README.md

 ## Overview
-The project consist of two main (independent) modules (api server and front-end resources).
+The project consists of two main (independent) modules (api server and front-end resources).
 These are located in the **server** and **client** folder respectively.
 You can collaborate on any of them indepentently by modifying only the module you would like to change.

 ## Ready to production
 * Packing as a WAR file with the API server only